-kwargs (dict, optional) - Keyword arguments for XGBoost Booster object.
+• kwargs (dict, optional) - Keyword arguments for XGBoost Booster object.
 Full documentation of parameters can be found here.
-Attempting to set a parameter via the constructor args and \\kwargs dict simultaneously will result in a TypeError.
+Attempting to set a parameter via the constructor args and kwargs dict simultaneously will result in a TypeError.

-\\kwargs is unsupported by scikit-learn.
+kwargs is unsupported by scikit-learn.
 We do not guarantee that parameters passed via this argument will interact properly with scikit-learn.

 A custom objective function can be provided for the objective parameter.
-In this case, it should have the signature objective(y\true, y\pred) -> grad, hess:
+In this case, it should have the signature objective(y_true, y_pred) -> grad, hess:

-'''

-y_true: array_like of shape [n_samples]
+y_pred: array_like of shape [n_samples] The predicted values

-The target values

-'''